Engine braking: Compression release brake

 A compression release brake (also known as a Jacobs brake or "jake brake"), is the type of brake most commonly confused with real engine braking; it is used mainly in large diesel trucks and works by opening the exhaust valves at the top of the compression stroke, so the large amount of energy stored in that compressed air is not returned to the crankshaft but is released into the atmosphere.
 It is a very effective method of braking, creating large amounts of braking force which significantly extends friction brake life – a 565 hp diesel engine can produce up to 600 hp of braking power at 2,100 RPM.

 Normally, during the compression stroke, energy is used as the upward-traveling piston compresses air in the cylinder; the compressed air then acts as a compressed spring and pushes the piston back down.
 However, with the jake brake in operation, the compressed air is suddenly released just before the piston begins its downward travel (this sudden release of compressed air creates audible sound waves similar to the expanding gases escaping from the muzzle of a firearm).
 Having lost the energy stored within the compressed air, there is no "spring back" so the engine must expend yet more energy pulling the piston back down again.

 This type of brake produces extreme amounts of noise pollution if there is no muffler on the exhaust manifold of the engine, loud enough to disturb the surrounding area.
 Anecdotally, it sounds similar to a jackhammer, however, the loudness is between 10 and 20 times the sound pressure level of a jackhammer (10 to 13 dB greater).
 Numerous cities, municipalities, states, and provinces have banned the use of unmuffled compression brakes, which are typically only legal on roads away from populations.
-In Australia, traffic enforcement cameras are currently being tested that automatically photograph heavy vehicles that use compression braking.
+In Australia, as of 2008, traffic enforcement cameras were being tested that automatically photograph heavy vehicles that use compression braking.